 The I-20 is used to apply for an F-1 visa at a U.S. embassy or consulate.
 The decision to award a visa is up the consulate officer.
-Should a GCU applicant be denied a visa, the applicant may re-apply with a new I-20 for a second attempt.
-However, if the second application is denied and the applicant wishes to apply for a third time, eligibility for a third I-20 will require a personally written letter explaining the circumstances of the previous denials.
-GCU will not support any more than three total attempts for an F-1 visa.
-Each attempt will require the applicant to repeat the F-1 Student Application Procedure.
+Should a GCU applicant be denied a visa, the applicant may re-apply and a new I-20 will be issued if applicable and at the discretion of the Designated School Official.It is the responsibility of the applicant to notify the Designated School Official of each visa attempt.
+The applicant may receive up to three total visa denials.
+GCU will not support any more than three failed attempts for an F-1 visa.
+Regardless of time elapsed or change of circumstances, GCU will not support any more than three total attempts for an F-1 visa.
+Upon notification of three visa denials, the applicant is no longer eligible to continue pursuing on-ground enrollment at GCU through the F-1 Visa.